mlmartone/DnDWiki2/src/site/notes/Quests/Bump in the Night.md

 *Greenwake 43*: The clerics believe her pregnancy has been hijacked by some sort of powerful fey.

 *Seedtime 4*: Iwana's condition has worsened.
 Since the hag died she has become visibly pregnant and silvery-blue veins cover her body.
 She only sleeps fitfully and [[People/Grey Hawk Citizens/Sister Tasarda\|Sister Tasarda]] is worried that this is beyond her skill to heal.

+*Seedtime 9*: The baby was born during the Battle of Grey Hawk after only a two-week pregnancy.
+Everyone involved seems healthy and happy, but upon closer inspection the baby is shrouded in Illusion magic.